Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, openWorldHint, idempotentHint, destructiveHint.
-The description adds context: substring match across fields, sources from government documents, and no auth needed.
-No contradictions.
+Annotations already declare readOnlyHint, openWorldHint, idempotentHint, and destructiveHint.
+The description adds context on substring matching across title+synopsis and confirms public access, but doesn't contradict annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.